The Fame Monster: Critical reception

 The Fame Monster received generally positive reviews from music critics.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, it received an average score of 78, based on 14 reviews.
+At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, it received a weighted average score of 78, based on 14 reviews.
 Sal Cinquemani from Slant Magazine felt that the album was not a huge leap forward for Gaga, but provided "small, if fleeting, glimpses behind the pretense."
 Simon Price of The Independent called it "a whole new piece of art in its own right."
 Kitty Empire from The Observer said that the album is "a lot more splendidly deranged" than the work of the Pussycat Dolls.
 MSN Musics Robert Christgau found it to be of "comparable quality" as The Fame and gave it a rating of A−, describing the tracks as "streamlined pop machines".
 Christgau further elaborated that "after being overwhelmed by the sheer visibility of her warp-speed relaunch did I realize how enjoyable and inescapable her hooks and snatches had turned out to be."

-NMEs Ben Patashnik described The Fame Monster "as pristine as you'd expect, but has a sub-zero core of isolation and fear".
-She went on to call the album's release as "the moment Gaga cements herself as a real star".
+NMEs Ben Patashnik described The Fame Monster as "as pristine as you'd expect, but has a sub-zero core of isolation and fear".
+Patashnik went on to call the album's release "the moment Gaga cements herself as a real star".
 Evan Sawdey from PopMatters commended Gaga for being "willing to try new things" and felt that the album shows "she's not complacent with doing the same thing over again [...]
-Gaga is allowed to make a few mistakes on her way towards pop nirvana—and judging what she's aiming for with The Fame Monster, there's a good chance she's going to get there sooner than later."
+Gaga is allowed to make a few mistakes on her way toward pop nirvana—and judging what she's aiming for with The Fame Monster, there's a good chance she's going to get there sooner than later."
 Mikael Wood from Los Angeles Times felt that The Fame Monster continued to demonstrate Gaga's creative ambition and stylistic range.